nlordell/ethnum-rs/README.md

 ethnum = "1"
 ```

-The API follows the Rust `uN` primitive types as close as possible.
+The API follows the Rust `{i,u}N` primitive types as close as possible.

 ## Intrinsics

-The 256-bit integer uses intrinsics based on two implementations:
+The 256-bit integers uses intrinsics based on two implementations:

 ### Native Rust Implementation